Irish Grand National Preview, Tips, Runners & Trends

 Irish Grand National Information:

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Fairyhouse tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+We also have a dedicated Fairyhouse tips page that will cover this race, as well as all the other races on the day.
+See which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Other Principal Races at Fairyhouse Racecourse section for links to these.

 ALSO READ

-These are the top three quickest-run Irish Grand National over the last 20 renewals:
+These are the top three quickest-run Irish Grand National races over the last 20 renewals:

 1. Butlers Cabin (7:21.60) in 2007